 Breastmilk for premature babies

-Breastmilk is exactly suited to your baby’s nutritional needs.
+Your breastmilk is exactly suited to your premature baby’s nutritional needs.
 It also protects her from infection and illnesses.

 If you give birth prematurely, your milk will be slightly different from full-term milk.
 This is because your baby’s needs are different from those of a full-term baby.